 Fritz Lang had guessed it: cinema is a complex art that has enormous unexpressed potential.
 In just a century of life, what man was able to do with it was to reduce it to a freak commercial phenomenon.
 A circus animal locked in the cage to be released only when the paying audience has to entertain.

-Fritz Lang like many other directors have tried to fight this trend and reveal the greatness of the film medium.
+Fritz Lang, like other fundamental directors in the history of cinema, has tried to fight this trend and to reveal the greatness of the cinematographic medium.
 Also, and perhaps even more, from within Hollywood, that the circus had invented it.
 And he was one of the main inspirers of all the great masters that cinema would have in the following years.

 Don’t miss the homage that Jean Luc Godard wanted to pay him, convinced that Fritz Lang was “the cinema”, entrusting him with the role of himself in the legendary film “Contempt”.
 An iconic character who represents all the classic cinema from which modernity was born.